 At the end of the night we got ready to hit the town and ended up getting into a club called La Vaquita for $30 per person with an open bar and section to ourselves.
 If you’re looking for a good time with lots of good music with throwbacks and dancing then this is the place for you.
 I was amused every second.
 Mexico definitely knows how to party too.
 Shortly after our night was over we walked down to a local food spot called Ah Barbaro and their tostadas were the best I ever had.
 Try it with the flank steak you won’t regret it.
 Guess what?
 For the 4 of us it cost $27!
 Can you imagine?
 Nothing beats that!
 Since we had to wake up early for our excursions we ended our night there.

-On the third day, we woke up early for a day filled of adventure.
-We decided to indulge in some Zip Lining, ATV and Cenote at Extreme Adventure Park.
+On the third day, we woke up early for a day filled with adventure.
+We decided to indulge in some Zip Lining, ATV, and Cenote at Extreme Adventure Park.
 Since I wasn’t sure of doing any excursions I decided to book it through their WhatsApp number and paid in person.
 (I suggest waiting till you get there to book activities.
-You never know If you have change of plans or find excursions for a cheaper price) We paid $178 for the two of us.
+You never know If you have a change of plans or find excursions for a cheaper price) We paid $178 for the two of us.
 We waited for our driver at 8:20 AM and headed to Puerto Morelos which was about 50 minutes from our hotel.

 Although I am not an adventurous person, zip lining was a blast and the rush definitely made me destress.
-However, while doing ATV I fell off my bike LOL but thats okay its a story for the books.
+However, while doing ATV I fell off my bike LOL but that’s okay its a story for the books.
 Beware the road is very rocky and muddy so make sure you’re staying in control of your bike.
 Shortly after, we took another small trip to the Cenote to cool off in the water.

 Our last day in Cancun, we decided to explore the shopping mall for a bit.
 We explored the attractions and bought some souvenirs for ourselves and our friends back home which was a total of $113.
 Pretty expensive I know!

 We took a walk around the area and took some photos.
 We then checked out and had our last meal at the buffet.
-I think I gained about 10 pounds on this
+I think I gained about 10 pounds on this trip..seriously!

 Before you decide to travel, make sure you have enough money to travel.
-A lot of people on instagram make traveling look easy but it takes a lot of planning, organizing and saving to travel…
+A lot of people on Instagram make traveling look easy but it takes a lot of planning, organizing, and saving to travel…

 For me, I planned this trip VERY last minute and this was a personal choice for my health.
-For the both of us we spent over $2k plus personal expenses on the trip of $500 for the both of us.
+For both of us we spent over $2k plus personal expenses on the trip of $500 for both of us.